RichiDevelops/Portfolio/README.md

 ---

-### 9. 🎛️ Archive-Functionality fo a Excel Project Management Sheet
+### 9. 🎛️ Archive-Functionality for an Excel Project Management Sheet
 **Description/Summary:**
  Implementation of an archive feature and several minor enhancements for an Excel sheet used by project managers to manage & track ongoing and past projects.
 **My role:** Developer